Mount Cline is one of the coveted 54 11,000’+ summits

 being located well east of the Continental Divide

 between the Saskatchewan and Cline rivers just outside of Banff National Park.

-For me and others, Mount Cline’s (and thus Mount Owen's) main attraction could be its bivy site below the final approach for its southwest ridge route
+For me and others, Mount Cline’s main attraction could be its bivy site below the final approach for its southwest ridge route

 .
-Although I could have climbed these mountains in a push from car to car with a light pack, which would be my typical choice, I coveted the opportunity to enjoy a night at the north end of several beautiful small tarns hemmed in by slab thrusts on both sides.
+Although I could have climbed this mountain in a push from car to car with a light pack, which would be my typical choice, I coveted the opportunity to enjoy a night at the north end of several beautiful small tarns hemmed in by slab thrusts on both sides.
 Although Bill Corbett’s guide book references a 4-5 hour approach to this bivy, I made it in 2:45.
-However, I did chose to solo these mountains without any technical gear whatsoever, no alpine ax, no crampons, no rope nor harness.
+However, I did chose to solo the mountain without any technical gear whatsoever, no alpine ax, no crampons, no rope nor harness.
 Just boots, poles, a bivy sack and some food.
 I saw one grizzly track the size of my hand just below the bivy site, so there are bears in the area (2011).

 Total elevation gain from the parking area for all routes will involve over 6000’

 Route Description (s)Southwest Ridge- II, 5.4/ Along the way, you will come across the crux of the climb, two back to back narrow notches that must both be down climbed and ascended up the other side, rated at 5.4 and even higher on some guides websites.
 I felt 5.4 was more than adequate.
 The rock was solid going and coming in my opinion.
 Many make a big deal about the exposure of these notches but I felt it was no more than I have seen on the more difficult scrambles in the Canadian Rockies.
 There was a fixed rap station at the first notch and only a single piton at the far side of the second notch in 2011 although decent features exist to sling for whatever system you desire to set up.
 It took me a few minutes to solo both notches both directions and both were completely dry in August, 2011.